 Color Description: Males are brightly colored with large bright red combs.
 The upper neck, back feathers, and the tips of the wings are bright orange.
 The lower body feathers tend to look black at a distance, but shine metallic green or gray in the sun.

 Hens have dull brown, gold color that enables them to blend into their surroundings.
 This offers the hen additional protection from predators when nesting.

 Baby Chicks have light brown or gold coloring with black streaks on the back and around the eyes.

 Status: The Indian Red Jungle Fowl are a rare chicken breed.

-Body type: Indian Red Jungle Fowl are slightly smaller then the average chicken, with a small tear shaped head.
+Body type: Indian Red Jungle Fowl are slightly smaller than the average chicken, with a small tear-shaped head.
 They carry themselves in a very upright position similar to that of a pheasant.

 Weights: Rooster 4.5 lbs, Hen 3 lbs, Cockerel 4 lbs, Pullet 2.5 lbs